 The process of compiling the priority lists resembles the STB in that the same lottery is used by different schools, but only within each group.
 Unlike STB, though, different lotteries are used across different groups.
-This ensures that students are treated identically at their non-target schools conditional on failing to get in their target schools, which plays a role in our welfare characterization (as will be explained in footnote 17).
-Besides, this feature has an added fairness benefit, since a student who has a bad draw at her target school gets a "new lease on life" with another independent draw for the other schools.
+This ensures that students are treated identically at their non-target schools regardless of the schools they target, which plays a role in our welfare characterization (as will be explained in footnote 24).
+Besides, this feature has an added fairness benefit of giving a student with a bad draw at her target school a "new lease on life" with another independent draw at other schools.

-The desirable properties of the DA are all preserved.
+The desirable properties of DA are all preserved.

-Theorem 1. (i) CADA eliminates justified envy and is strategy-proof with respect to students' ordinal preferences, namely making it a dominant strategy for each student to rank schools truthfully. (ii) Given an arbitrary targeting behavior by the students and any realization of the corresponding CADA assignment, there is no individually rational assignment that every student strictly prefers over the CADA assignment.
+Theorem 1. (i) CADA eliminates justified envy; it is ordinally strategy-proof. (ii) Given an arbitrary targeting behavior and truthful reporting of ordinal preferences by students and any realization of the corresponding CADA assignment, there is no individually rational assignment that every student strictly prefers over the CADA assignment.

-Part (i) follows from the fact that CADA is a form of DA and that the ordinal rankings submitted by the students under CADA are used in the same way as DA, in particular not to affect tie-breaking.
+Part (i) follows from the fact that CADA is a form of DA and that the ordinal rankings submitted by the students under CADA are used in the same way as DA.
 Part (ii) follows from Theorem 6 of Roth (1982).

-3 The Large Economy Model
+II.
+A Large Economy Model

 The main focus of this paper is to understand the cardinal welfare properties of CADA and the standard DA mechanisms.
-This requires analysis of students' strategic behavior with regard to their targeting of schools under CADA and the resulting ex ante welfare consequences as well as ex ante welfare properties of the standard DA mechanisms.
+This requires analysis of students' strategic behavior with regard to the targeting of schools under CADA and the resulting ex ante welfare consequences (as well as ex ante welfare properties of the standard DA mechanisms).
 Such an analysis is difficult for a general finite economy model.
 To obtain a clear insight, we instead study a model in which there are a continuum of students and finitely many schools with mass capacities.
 For analytical tractability we also assume that schools have no priorities.

 The large economy assumption, we believe, is fairly descriptive of the typical school choice environment.
 For instance, NYC serves about a million students at K-12 grade levels and about 100,000 pupils go through a centralized admissions process to be assigned to one of about 700 high school programs.
 About 60,000 pupils are served at K-12 grade level in Boston.
+However, as will be shown in Section IV, the welfare comparison from the large market model holds even when the size of the market is considerably smaller.
 The assumption that schools have no priorities captures the coarseness of the priority structure in general.
 But it applies exactly to several school choice environments.
 For instance, the school choice programs in Korea and the second round of NYC programs involve no priorities on the school side.
 In addition, a majority of high schools in NYC, including Educational Option schools for half of the seats and unscreened schools, do not prioritize students.

-3.1 Primitives
+A. Primitives